-Gardenias can be a little fussy, but they are worth the effort for their beautifully fragrant blooms and glossy green foliage.
+Gardenias can be a little fussy, but they're worth the effort for their fragrant blooms and glossy green foliage.

 Why are my leaves yellowing and dropping?